 - Hook: 730 Series 4, 6, 8, 10

-- Head: Glass bead
+- Head: Bead

 Dave was born and raised in Great Falls and has spent his life fishing the waters of southwest Montana.
 He began his guiding career in 1985 on the Henry’s Fork, the South Fork of the Snake and the Teton in Idaho.
 In 1995, he moved closer to home when he guided on the famous Montana rivers around Yellowstone Park.
 In 2001 Dave returned to his home waters of the Missouri, which had been the river that captured his imagination since he first fished it as a youngster in 1971.